GutKat/softwareproject/README.md

 This repository were created in the process of the course "053531 PR Softwareentwicklungsprojekt Bioinformatik (2022W)" in the winter-semester 2022/2023 at the university vienna.
 The project was supervised by Mag.
 Stefan Badelt and Univ.-Prof. Dipl.-Phys.
 Dr. Ivo Hofacker.
 The project focused on testing the deep-learning based prediction tool [UFold](https://github.com/uci-cbcl/UFold) in an unbiased way.
 For this purpose it also contains files for  sequence design to create artificial data, where the bias within the data can be controlled. <br>
 UFold is used for predicting secondary structure of RNAs.
 Some files within UFold were slightly changed and expanded, but most were left unchanged.
-Additional files were created to create data and test the performance of models.
+The scripts sequence_design.py, sequence_design.ipynb were created, create_file.py, ml_forensic.py, and predict.py were written to create data and test the performance of UFold models.

 ## Prerequisites
 -python >= 3.6.6